josegcpa/eucaim-metrics/README.md

     --gt test_data/groundtruth/ \ # the path to the ground truth folder --output test.json \ # the path to the output file --n_classes 2 \ # the number of classes
-    --params '{"normalised_surface_distance": {"max_distance": 100.0}}' # the parameters for the metrics
+    --verbose \ # uses a progress bar to track metrics --params '{"normalised_surface_distance": {"max_distance": 100.0}}' # the parameters for the metrics
 ```